 Direct electric space and water heating can replace the need for ‘wet’ central heating in a well-insulated flat.
 Fast-response heaters automated by a control system are inexpensive to install, avoid the overheating risk inherent to wet heating, and meet or exceed the efficiency of electricity augmented by air-source heat pumps.

-This article is the third in a series on recent innovations in building services for apartment blocks:
+This article is the fourth in a series on recent innovations in building services for apartment blocks:

 Previous articles in this series have considered innovations in apartment heating, ventilation and air-conditioning (HVAC) that requiring considerable investment in infrastructure at the local or national level.
 An alternative approach is to use building services powered directly by mains electricity.

 Electricity is the energy option with the lowest carbon intensity and as renewables replace fossil fuels in powering the national grid, that carbon intensity is projected to halve by 2035.
 The direct electric option would effectively move the domestic sector from gas to electrical power which would require an increase in renewable electricity generation.
 However, unlike hydrogen power and fifth-generation heat networks, the necessary technologies are already widely used which means the necessary components are already in mass production and there are established training programmes for the engineers needed to operate and maintain them.

 Most building services, including ventilation, appliances and air-conditioning, are already powered directly from the mains.
 The major innovations required for the direct electric building are in space and water heating.

 Direct electric space heating replaces wet central heating